Laws for the tattoo industry

 Laws for the tattoo industry impact any person who:

 - tattoos another person

 - carries on a business providing tattoo services

 - is an employee at a tattoo business

 - sells or supplies tattooing equipment.

-Cosmetic tattooing which resembles make-up or tattooing that is performed in the course of medical treatment are exempt from the legislation.
+Cosmetic tattooing which resembles make-up or tattooing that is performed in the course of medical treatment are exempt.

 Lodge a notification